 Hello Friends of Parks & Recreation,

-We are steadily planning and working hard toward making modified plans for the operation of facilities and programs for the summer.
-As of now, we are looking to still offer programs and facility operations in June and July with many modifications in place in order to safely operate.
+We are steadily planning and working hard in making modified plans for the operation of facilities and programs for fall and winter.
+As of now, we are looking to still offer programs and facility operations with many modifications in place in order to safely operate.
 This is subject to change though as we will be taking precautions based on the Governor’s Executive Orders and TN Pledge (for phases) as they occur, as well as using the American Camp Association and CDC summer camp/programs guidelines as they are introduced.
-As a government entity and one of the 89 counties that must adhere to the Governor’s Executive Orders and TN Pledge (for phases), we will be following any orders that pertain to camps, sports, numbers of people who can gather, etc.
+As a government entity and one of the 89 counties that must adhere to the Governor’s Executive Orders and TN Pledge (for phases), we will be following any orders that pertain to recreation, sports, numbers of people who can gather, etc.

 BLOUNT COUNTY GOVERNMENT STATES : As one of 89 counties that must follow the Governor’s Orders, we are subject to laws that are different to our neighboring Knox County which is one of the six metro counties allowed to provide their own plans.
 The Attorney General recently provided an opinion that explains the Governor’s authority in a public health emergency and the inability of local governments (89 counties) to override the Governor’s decisions.
 The opinion states, “Regardless of the choice that he might make, political subdivisions may not take any action that undermines the executive orders.
 Thus, a political subdivision may not take any action that is either more restrictive or less restrictive as to the subjects addressed in the orders.
 Such action would be at cross purposes with the orders and, therefore, constitute an impermissible legal conflict.”